 Other Reviews and Communications

 I am also willing to raise my opinions outside of Mozilla.
-When implementing the media-session, I filed several spec issues and proposed potential solutions.
+When implementing the media-session, I filed several spec issues for media session, webcodecsand proposed potential solutions.

 The team-wise communication is a important part to make the whole team succeed.
 I am willing to help the team members to get the information they need to take further actions, or share my views to any problem I spot.
 For example, I reported a WebRTC device-switching bug and gave a code analysis about the cause and its possible solutions even though WebRTC is not the area I was working on.
 I also let the mp4parse-rust contributors noticed their new test settings cannot work with Rust Nightly so they can fix it.